 The apprentices in the German dual system learn the theoretical knowledge required for their occupation at part-time vocational schools, supplemented by practical training classes.
 School takes place either every week on one or two days or in blocks of several weeks.
 For training occupations with fewer apprentices the classes can be created on regional, federal state or national level.

-Additionally to the occupational instruction general subjects such as German and basic social science are thaught at the vocational schools.
-Upon completion the graduates receive the leaving certificate from the vocational school.
+Additionally to the occupational instruction general subjects such as German and basic social science are taught at the vocational schools.
+Upon completion, the graduates receive the leaving certificate from the vocational school.